Skip to main content

 1. It catches more real bugs

-The benchmark uses 13 public codebases with 55 catalogued security bugs (real vulnerabilities, real CVE references, real bug-fix commits).
-When we run each tool and check how many of those 55 it actually flags:
+The benchmark uses 10 public codebases in the languages vulkro targets (JS / TS, Python, Go) with 55 catalogued security bugs (real vulnerabilities, real CVE references, real bug-fix commits).
+The corpus also contains 3 Java / PHP apps (DVWA, WebGoat, java-sec-code); those are outside vulkro's language scope, so they are excluded from the head-to-head.
+When we run each tool at its default setting and check how many of the 55 bugs it actually flags:

-Vulkro catches 3.5x more bugs than Semgrep CE and 1.7x more than Bearer.
-For a security team, this is what matters first - the bug you ship without knowing is the one that becomes an incident.
+At its default high-confidence setting vulkro catches 2.8x more bugs than Semgrep CE and 1.4x more than Bearer.
+Turn the confidence threshold down to max-recall mode and it catches 51 of 55 (93%) - see the trade-off below.
+For a security team, this is what matters first: the bug you ship without knowing is the one that becomes an incident.

 2. It doesn't bury you in noise